 kubectl annotate etcd <etcd-name> -n <namespace> druid.gardener.cloud/suspend-etcd-spec-reconcile-

-kubectl annotate etcd <etcd-name> -n <namespace> druid.gardener.cloud/disable-resource-protection-
+kubectl annotate etcd <etcd-name> -n <namespace> druid.gardener.cloud/disable-etcd-component-protection-

 09-Scale-up Etcd Cluster to 3 and trigger reconcile